Written by Chris Zdorovtsov, former SDSU Extension Community Vitality Field Specialist.

 Below is a collection of handouts and presentations available from this year’s conference.

-Marty Travis, Spence Farm, Fairbury, IL & Kari O’Neill, Community Development Field Specialist, SDSU Extension
+Marty Travis, Spence Farm, Fairbury, IL & Kari O’Neill, Community Vitality Field Specialist, SDSU Extension

 Marty & Kari discussed utilizing food hubs to expand South Dakota’s local food system.
 A food hub is a business or organization that actively manages aggregation, distribution and marketing of source-identified food products, primarily from local and regional producers to strengthen their ability to satisfy wholesale, retail and institutional demand.